phalpern/WG21-halpern/n4034_destructive_move.md

     }

-    // Move constructor for a simple list type (no allocator support) template <class T, class A>
+    // move constructor for a simple list type (no allocator support) template <class T>
-    void simple_list<T, A>::simple_list(simple_list&& other)
+    void simple_list<T>::simple_list(simple_list&& other)
     {
         simple_list temp;  // Default constructor might throw temp.swap(*this);
     }

-Since the sentinel node requires a memory allocation which might throw, neither the default constructor nor the move constructor can be decorated with `noexcept`.
+Since the sentinel node requires a memory allocation, which might throw, neither the default constructor nor the move constructor can be decorated with `noexcept`.
 Such a type cannot participate in the `move_if_noexcept` optimization -- it would need to be copied every time.